ubangy/log-reader/README.md

 ├── src/           # TypeScript source code
 ├── dist/          # Compiled JavaScript output
 ├── tests/         # Test files
+├── jest.config.ts # Jest configuration
 ├── package.json   # Project configuration
 ├── tsconfig.json  # TypeScript configuration
 └── README.md      # Project documentation
 ```

+## Assumptions

+- There is only 1 log messgae per line

+- Top 3's ties might need to be adjusted depending on requirements.
+For example, `getTop3MostVisitedUrls()` sorts by count and then alphabetical.
+It always returns 3 and not ties.
+This could be improved later.

+- No linting or formatting.
+Can be done later.